geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Did neede to gard from force or secret theft,

-Of all her lovers which would her have reft ;
+Of all her lovers which would her have reft;

 For wall'd it was with waves, which rag'd and ror'd